-My Neighbor’s Tree Has Grown into My Yard, What Are the Dos and Don’ts of a Property-Line Clearance?
+My Neighbor’s Tree Has Grown into My Yard — What Now?

 Find Your Property Lines

 By law, you have the right to trim branches and limbs that extend past the property line, according to FindLaw.
-Learn these tree pruning techniques so you don't create more problems for the tree.
+Let your neighbors know what you’re doing first, in the interest of being a decent neighbor and human being.
+Explain the situation and give them the option to come over and do the trimming themselves if they’d prefer.
+Learn these tree pruning techniques so you don’t create more problems for the tree.

-Each municipality has its own set of rules for setback requirements, how far something can be away from a property line.
-So before doing anything, make sure you have a clear understanding of setbacks and setback requirements.
+Each municipality has its own set of rules for setback requirements, or how far something can be away from a property line.
+So before doing anything, make sure you fully understand setbacks and setback requirements.
 You need to know these 10 ordinances if you have a nuisance neighbor.

-HOAs often have their own set of rules that are more stringent than city code, so talk with representatives of your HOA before doing anything so you can avoid becoming one of these homeowner association horror stories.
+HOAs often have rules that are more stringent than city code.
+Talk with representatives of your HOA before doing anything so you can avoid one of these homeowner association horror stories.

-According to FindLaw, whichever side of the property line the tree’s trunk falls on is the owner of the tree.
+According to FindLaw, the tree’s owner is determined by whichever side of the property line the trunk falls.
 When the tree trunk is divided by the property line, then all property owners possess the tree.
-If the tree is to be removed, consent from each party must be granted.
-It's best to remain on friendly terms with your neighbor because there are some things they won't tell you.
+If such a tree is to be removed, consent from each party must be granted.
+It’s best to remain on friendly terms with your neighbor because there are some things they won’t tell you.